aditeyabaral/aditeyabaral.github.io/_pages/about.md

 My primary research interests lie in language and vision understanding.
 I work extensively in the field of `transfer learning`, `foundation models` and `representation learning`, with a focus on building task-agnostic multi-modal approaches to advance understanding and reasoning capabilities in machines.

-Previously, I was an `Applied Researcher` at [Cisco Webex](https://www.webex.com/) where I fine-tuned `on-prem LLMs` to integrate secure and cost-effective AI solutions with the [Webex AI Assistant](https://www.webex.com/ai-assistant.html).
+Previously, I was an `Applied Researcher` at [Cisco Webex AI](https://www.webex.ai/) where I fine-tuned `on-prem LLMs` to integrate secure and cost-effective AI solutions with the [Webex AI Assistant](https://www.webex.com/ai-assistant.html).
 I have also worked as an `Applied Research Scientist Intern` at [Intel](https://www.intel.in/content/www/in/en/homepage.html) Research India, where I was advised by [Dr. Anbumani Subramanian](https://sites.google.com/view/anbumani/) and [Anay Majee](http://anaymajee.me/) to develop `attention mechanisms` for vision, aimed at autonomous driving in unconstrained and heterogenous traffic environments like India.

 Even earlier, I worked as a `Research Assistant` at the [Center for Cloud Computing & Big Data](https://research.pes.edu/cloud-computing-big-data/) during my undergraduate studies at [PES University](https://pes.edu/), where I was advised by [Dr. KV Subramanium](https://www.linkedin.com/in/kalsubra/) and worked on analysing tail latencies for latency-critical applications ranging from language to vision.